Lake District | Ambleside

-For the past few days I’ve been staying in Windermere in the Lake District, and on Saturday our first stop was the lake itself.
+Last week, I visited Windermere in the Lake District, and our first stop was the lake itself.

 Share: